-The Riverside LRSP aligns with Strategic Goal 6.2, maintain, protect and improve assets and infrastructure within the City's built environment to ensure and enhance reliability, resiliency, sustainability, and facilitate connectivity.
-Furthermore, the LRSP aligns with the five cross cutting threads of the Strategic Plans as follows:
+The Riverside LRSP contributes to Strategic Priority 6 - Infrastructure, Mobility & Connectivity and Goal 6.2 to maintain, protect and improve assets and infrastructure within the City's built environment to ensure and enhance reliability, resiliency, sustainability, and facilitate connectivity.

+Furthermore, the LRSP aligns with the five Cross-Cutting Threads as follows:

-- Community Trust Throughout the LRSP development process, the community was reached through the stakeholder groups representing the interests of residents, public safety, community health, education, and bicycle advocates.
-The project management team hosted two stakeholder meetings that encouraged community participation in developing the LRSP. - 2.
-Equity The development of the LRSP is a tool that helps promote the safe usage of City roads by motorists, bicyclists, and pedestrians that utilize the public streets and roadways. - 3.
+- Community Trust Throughout the LRSP development process, the community was reached through the representative stakeholder groups representing the interests of residents, public safety, community health, education, and bicycle advocates.
+The project management team hosted two stakeholder meetings to discuss the LRSP. - Equity The development of the LRSP is a tool that helps promote the safe usage of City roads by motorists, bicyclists, and pedestrians that utilize the public streets and roadways across the entirety of the City. - 3.
 Fiscal Responsibility The LRSP is a document that satisfies the minimum eligibility requirements for safety grant applications and provides the means to empower staff to easily pursue safety grant applications for improving roadway safety.
-The LRSP is a document that is necessary to pursue and receive grant funds that can be utilized to improve the traffic safety of the community.

-- 4. Innovation The LRSP is the first data driven safety analysis document of its kind for Riverside.
+The LRSP is a document that is necessary to pursue and receive grant funds that can be utilized to improve the traffic safety of the community. - 4.
+Innovation The LRSP is the first data driven safety analysis document of its kind for Riverside.
 It evaluates historical collision trends, identifies new strategies and safety countermeasures that can be implemented on a system-wide basis and provides a prioritized and detailed infrastructure improvement plan for future implementation. - 5.
 Sustainability & Resiliency As a living document, the LRSP will be valid for 5 years and can be built upon in the future.
 The LRSP supports the City's goals for sustainability and its attention to community health, safety, and resident resilience.